Clearing and paying off debt

 In this guide, we’ll cover:

-- Working out which debt to pay off first
+- How to pay off debt

-- How can Lowell help you to clear your debt
+- How Lowell can help you to clear your debt

 When working towards clearing your debt, if you’ve got more than one debt in your name then one of the first steps is usually working out which of them to deal with and pay off first.
 If you need help figuring out which debts to pay off first you can contact organisations like Citizens Advice and StepChange.